-- Section 4.2, "Setting Up the Database." - "Pre-installation and Pre-deployment Requirements for Oracle BI Applications" in Oracle Fusion Middleware Configuration Guide for Oracle Business Intelligence Applications.
+- Section 4.2, "Setting Up the Database" in Chapter 4, "Preparing the Database for an Enterprise Deployment." - "Pre-installation and Pre-deployment Requirements for Oracle BI Applications" in Oracle Fusion Middleware Installation and Configuration Guide for Oracle Business Intelligence Applications.

-18.2.2 Running Oracle BI Applications RCU to Create the Oracle BI Applications Schemas for the Data Warehouse
+18.4 Running Oracle BI Applications RCU to Create the Oracle BI Applications Schemas for the Data Warehouse